Di Middleton QC

-Di is known for her assiduous close analysis in high-volume cases including those which involve special procedure material, forensic audio and visual material, and expert scientific evidence.
+Di is known for her assiduous close analysis in high-volume cases including those which involve special procedure material, forensic audio and visual material, and expert medical and scientific evidence.
 She is also highly regarded for her tactical acuity in cases involving multiple defendants, cross-allegations and “cut-throat” defences.

 Di is frequently instructed in cases which involve vulnerable defendants and witnesses.
 Having spent several years as a secondary school teacher prior to her career at the Bar, she has a proven ability to gain the trust of even the most justifiably self-protective juvenile defendants in order to successfully represent them in criminal cases of upmost gravity.
-Due to her extensive familiarity with cases involving fitness to plead, hospital admission and serious sexual allegations, she is frequently counsel of choice in cases where witnesses or defendants are vulnerable due to age (very young and very elderly) or mental illness.

 Di is ranked for Fraud in the Legal 500 2016.